bhagatpratham/bhagatpratham/README.md

 </a>

 ### Glad to see you here!
-I’m a full-stack developer and a freshman Computer Science Student from beautiful India
+I’m a front-end developer and a sophomore Computer Science Student from India

 I like to attend Hackathons, Community Events, Workshops, etc.